-This is our selection of best restaurants in Mar del Plata, including coffee, ice-cream, pastries, beer and more.
+This is our selection of the best restaurants in Mar del Plata, including coffee, ice cream, pastries, beer and more.
 To have a better idea about Argentinean food, you can read about its traditional cuisine in this post.

 Sarasa Negro: the most sophisticated and expensive on the list, but also one of the best in the country.
 Extensive wine selection with a cellar in the basement.

-Quba: amazing place facing the sea, the best view among the restaurants on the list.
+Quba: amazing place facing the sea, with the best view among the restaurants on the list.
 Great food, atmosphere and terrace.

 L’Epoque (at Hotel Sainte Jeanne): a delicate fusion of French and Argentinean cuisine.
 Classy atmosphere, ideal to stop by while walking/shopping along Guemes Street.

 Sur: my favourite on the list, they offer much more than fish, but I recommend a good grilled “Chernia”.
 Quite busy, especially in the summer, so you should book in advance.

-Viento en Popa: great fish of all kind.
+Viento en Popa: great fish of all kinds.
 Quite popular and extremely busy during summer.
 I recommend their “rabas” (fried calamari).

 Justiniano: excellent seafood at affordable prices.
 I suggest trying their scallops and “Chernia”.

 Dei Fiore: probably the best Italian restaurant in the city.
 Their Tiramisu is unforgettable.